salemove/developer/_includes/visitor_api.md

     removeEventListener(eventName, callback)

-You can remove callbacks from the salemove api object listeners, provided you give the same callback to the function that you did when you added the event.
+It is possible to remove callbacks that have been previously registered.

     salemoveApi.removeEventListener(
       salemoveApi.EVENTS.ENGAGEMENT_END,